October 17 - 19, 2025

 - 9.30 - 10.00 a.m.: Arrival at the conference venue:

 The symposium will be divided into different thematic sections lasting a good 1 hour, each with around 4 image and specialist presentations.
 All titles are working titles.
-Details and participants will follow:- Section I: Context and urban history
+Details and participants will follow:- Section I: Prehistory, context and urban development

-(650 years of Britz, Greater Berlin, housing shortage, new construction, etc.) - Section II: Players during the construction period
+(650 years of Britz, Greater Berlin, housing shortage, reform housing, etc.) - Section II: 1924-1945: Players at the time of construction, foundation and Gleichschaltung

-(expert opinions, monument registrations, restoration, etc.) - Section IV: Situation today
+(expert opinions, monument registrations, restoration, etc.) - Section IV: 1998-2025: Privatization and the current situation

 (privatization, attitude to life, initiatives and projects)